“Common Names” for Notable SARS-CoV-2 Variants: Proposal for a Transparent and Consistent Nicknaming Process to Aid Communication

 III.1.
 WHO Nomenclature

-To date, the WHO has assigned Greek letter names to 13 variants, including eight Variants of Interest (Epsilon, Zeta, Eta, Theta, Iota, Kappa, Lambda, Mu; https://www.who.int/activities/tracking-SARS-CoV-2-variants/previously-circulating-vois) and five Variants of Concern (Alpha, Beta, Gamma, Delta, Omicron; https://www.who.int/activities/tracking-SARS-CoV-2-variants).
+During a period of ~180 days between May and November 2021, the WHO assigned Greek letter names to 13 variants, including eight Variants of Interest (Epsilon, Zeta, Eta, Theta, Iota, Kappa, Lambda, Mu; https://www.who.int/activities/tracking-SARS-CoV-2-variants/previously-circulating-vois) and five Variants of Concern (Alpha, Beta, Gamma, Delta, Omicron; https://www.who.int/activities/tracking-SARS-CoV-2-variants).
 (Note that Nu and Xi were omitted from the sequence between Mu and Omicron in order to avoid confusion with the word “new” and a common surname, including the name of Chinese leader Xi Jinping; https://www.nytimes.com/2021/11/28/world/asia/omicron-variant-name-covid.html).

-As noted, the WHO now recognizes three categories of variants: Variants of Interest (VOIs), Variants of Concern (VOCs), and Subvariants Under Monitoring (SUMs).
-The criteria on which these are (or were) based are summarized below (see https://www.who.int/activities/tracking-SARS-CoV-2-variants).
+Based on working definitions updated in March and August 2023, the WHOrecognizes three categories of variants: Variants of Interest (VOIs), Variants of Concern (VOCs), and Variants Under Monitoring (VUMs).
+The revised (August 2023) criteria on which these are based are summarized below.

 A SARS-CoV-2 variant: